nowjon/booktracker/README.md

 **Docker Compose (recommended)**

+> **Note:** Docker images are automatically built and published to GitHub Container Registry (ghcr.io) on every commit to the main branch.
+The latest image is always available at `ghcr.io/nowjon/booktracker:latest`.

 1. Paste this `docker-compose.yml` file into an empty directory, replacing with the correct info where necessary

     ```yaml